Celebrating a Sifnos tradition in Verina Terra

 Your introduction to the world of pottery on Sifnos will begin the moment you get the key to your room from the reception.
 The key tags are a reproduction of a pelekouda, a potter’s wooden tool, that carries a brief description of the meaning of your room.

-You will love Verina Suites and Sifnos ceramics.
+You will love Verina Terra and Sifnos ceramics.
 That’s why you will not return home without buying a small or larger sample of the work of Sifnian artisans to remember your stay in Sifnos and at a hotel that is passionate about ceramics!